What Can I Do If My Landlord Is Not Declaring Rental Income?

 - Making a complaint to your local authority or council - If you're not happy with your landlord's response, you can make a complaint to your local authority.
 They will investigate your complaint and take action if necessary.

 - Making a claim in court - If you've tried all of the above and still are not satisfied with the outcome, you can make a claim in court.
-This is the last resort, and you should seek legal advice before taking this step.
+This is the last resort, and you should seek advice before taking this step.

 How DoNotPay Can Help You Handle Issues With Your Landlord